schoolofmarkets/schoolofmarkets.github.io/index.md

   col_1:
-    content: I came to know about this course through Instagram and enrolled myself.The video lectures are simple to understand yet makes us learn the complexity of the markets.
-I saw the website and then understood that this is not a overnight millionaire crash course rather a step by step approach towards it.
-I never hesitated to contact Arvind to clear my doubts and he never fails to get back to you.
-I am more than satisfied with this course and would happily refer others
+    content: I came to know about this course through Instagram and enrolled myself.The video lectures are simple to understand yet makes us learn the complexity of the markets.Never hesitated to contact Arvind to clear my doubts and he never fails to get back.
+I am more than satisfied with this course and would happily refer others!
     headline: Nitish, 19
   col_2:
     headline: Guru, 22